 In today’s world there are a million different diets and techniques that all tell you how to lose weight.
 But there is one simple fact that most people understand – low carb diets are an extremely effective way to burn body fat.
 While this is great for a majority of the world, it does pose a problem for bodybuilders.

 Why?
 Because low carb diets deplete muscle glycogen (aka stored carbs).
 This, of course, is the primary source of fuel during weight training.
-If your body runs out of carbs, working muscles are forced to get needed energy from fatty acids.
+If your body runs out of carbs to use as fuel, working muscles are forced to get needed energy from fatty acids.
 This does not help with the process of building muscle mass!

 Conversely, any carbs that are not used throughout your day (and your workouts) end up as fat cells, which is another issue.
 This leads to the topic of carbohydrates being a slippery slope.

 Ultimately, to improve one’s physique a bodybuilder needs every gram of carbohydrates to be burned for energy, or stored as glycogen.
 This is the key to using carbohydrates effectively in your bodybuilding lifestyle.

 This is easier said than done.
-So we are going to provide you with a basic guide on how to perfectly balance your carb intake so that nothing goes to waste (or fat).
+So we are going to provide you with a basic guide on how to perfectly balance your carb intake so that nothing goes to waste (or turns into body fat).

-Carbohydrates are your body’s fuel.
-It provides the energy that you use throughout the day and especially when you are working out in the gym.
-If you lack carbs, not only will you feel more tired – you will also notice that your muscles develop more “flat” with less maximum gains.
+Simply put, carbohydrates are your body’s primary fuel source.
+They provide the energy that you use throughout the day and especially when you are working out in the gym.
+If you lack carbs, not only will you feel more tired, but you will also notice that your muscles appear to be more “flat”.